 So I went up to the fridge to look for it myself.
 Our fridge is only one of those crappy little bar ones, but we manage to pack a lot in there.
 I sat on the floor and started pulling things out of it.
 Sandwiches, wine bottles, a tub of margarine that was there when I started over a year ago, pieces of fruit slowly turning green; three jars of salsa.

 Finally there was only one thing left.
 One of those frosty-coloured tupperware containers.
 It had my mouldy old salad in it.

 “I can’t understand how it just could have DISAPPEARED!” ranted my colleague.

 But I could understand, it’s quite easy for your lunch to disappear when some moron throws it into the bin.

 I could have explained what I did to this woman and offered to buy her some lunch and perhaps she could have forgiven me in a few months time.
 But that would be okay for someone not quite so gutless.
-I fished the container out of the bin, wiped off a few headlines smeared on it from the newspaper, then put it back into the fridge.
+I fished the container out of the bin from under the newspapers, wiped off a few smeared headlines, then put it back into the fridge.

 “Hey, I found your lunch!”

 “Erm… it was right here.
 Under this stuff.
 See?”